Vidhu-sri/LineFollower/README.md

 possible optimizaitions: https://youtu.be/LbtkIZQQYKk?feature=shared

 TO DO:
-- write calibration part of code (if sensors not qtr)
+- Write code for calibration
 - test and rewrite code
 - apply zeigler Nichols to tune the proportionality constants
+- Implement computer vision optimisation